bkuri/vfab/docs/AXIDRAW_FIX.md

 - **Maintains full functionality** for non-AxiDraw workflows
 - **Passes all quality checks** (linting, formatting, tests)

-Users can now install plootty confidently and get helpful error messages when they need AxiDraw support.
+Users can now install ploTTY confidently and get helpful error messages when they need AxiDraw support.